 - 1. The types of involvement with First Nations in the reporting year. - 2.
 Your CFA's responses to the Declaration on the Rights of Indigenous Peoples Act (DRIPA) and current government policy direction. - 3.
-The number of volunteer and in-kind hours contributed by board, staff and contractor hours on First Nations relationship building and engagement.
+The number of volunteer hours contributed by board, staff and contractor hours on First Nations relationship building and engagement.

 Respondents will be given a list of types of involvement with First Nations.
+Check all the apply.
 These will include:

-- The community forest is held by a First Nation - The governance structure is a partnership with local First Nation(s) - There is designated First Nations representation on the board - Employment contracts with First Nations - Cooperative planning - Memoranda of Understanding - Capacity building activities such as training and education.
+- The community forest is held by a First Nation - The governance structure is a partnership with local First Nation(s) - There is designated First Nations representation on the board - There is shared decision making with First Nations

+- Employment contracts with First Nations

+- Cooperative planning

+- Profits shared with local First Nations

+- Memoranda of Understanding

+- Capacity building activities such as training and education.

+- Other